 Pedro Soler: Luna Negra

-Moraîto is perhaps better known as an accompanist, but his solo playing is definitely worth checking out.
-Morao y Oro is a great example of Moraîto’s distinct style and, as with the other discs on this list, gives a clear sense of how more modern playing fits in with traditional flamenco compás.
-Morao Morao is also an excellent disc (it seems that Morao y Oro might be hard to find these days).
+Moraito is perhaps better known as an accompanist, but his solo playing is definitely worth checking out.
+Morao y Oro is a great example of Moraito’s distinct style and, as with the other discs on this list, gives a clear sense of how more modern playing fits in with traditional flamenco compas.
+Morao Morao is also an excellent disc (it seems that Morao y Oro may be hard to find these days).

 Paco de Lucia: Fuente y Caudal

-Of all the amazing discs Paco has released, I’ve chosen this one (from 1973) for this list because it represents (to my ear, anyway) a midway point between the more traditional style of playing on La Fabulosa Guitarra de Paco de Lucia (1967) and his very modern style playing on more recent albums, such as Cositas Buenas (2004).
-As always, Paco’s compás is abundantly clear; the advantage of this disc for novices is that the playing makes it easier to hear how the music fits into flamenco’s basic rhythmic patterns.
+Of all the amazing discs Paco has released, I’ve chosen this one (from 1973) for this list because it represents to my ear a midway point between the more traditional style of playing on La Fabulosa Guitarra de Paco de Lucia (1967) and his very modern style playing on more recent albums, such as Cositas Buenas (2004).
+As always, Paco’s compas is abundantly clear; the advantage of this disc for novices is that the playing makes it easier to hear how the music fits into flamenco’s basic rhythmic patterns.

 Tomatito: Rosas del Amor

 If you’ve spent much time hanging around flamencos or flamenco sites, you’ve no doubt heard (or read) volumes on the importance of knowing how to accompany cante (flamenco singing).
-I won’t take issue with this here (after all—who am I?), but let’s face it: for many people who play flamenco casually and for their own personal edification (and why not?), what are the chances that you will be accompanying a singer any time soon?
+I won’t take issue with this here, but let’s face it: for many people who play flamenco casually and for their own personal edification, cante accompaniment may not be a high priority.

-If you are in a position where you need to accompany cante, good for you—it is a very fulfilling pursuit.
-If you’re not in this position, though (and even never hope to be), there is still a strong case to be made for learning how to listen to cante and cante accompaniment.
-The case is this: cante is the root form of flamenco, the "source," if you will.
+If you are in a position where you need to accompany cante, good for you – it can be a fulfilling pursuit.
+If you’re not in this position, though – and even never hope to be – there is still a strong case to be made for learning how to listen to cante and cante accompaniment.
+The case is this: cante is the root form of flamenco, the “source,” if you will.
 Even if you don’t ever plan to support a singer, having an idea of how flamenco song is structured will help you make sense of how solo flamenco guitar is structured.
-With that, I give you list number three.
+Here are some good places to start.

 Camarón: Rosa Maria (with Paco de Lucía on guitar)